Brienton History, Family Crest & Coats of Arms

 Early History of the Brienton family

-Another 155 words (11 lines of text) covering the years 1273, 1190 and 1585 are included under the topic Early Brienton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brienton research.
+Another 78 words (6 lines of text) covering the years 1273, 1190 and 1585 are included under the topic Early Brienton History in all our PDF Extended History products and printed products wherever possible.

 Brienton Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Brienton are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Brienton include: Brinton, Brinston, Brinson, Brinstone, Bryenton, Brintnell and many more.

 Early Notables of the Brienton family (pre 1700)